Designations Congruent with Things: Chapter 3

 “I feel weird,” Newt decides.

-He's still staring at Hermann’s wall of math, and he's a little bit, but only a little bit, resentful of the fact that staring at it like this makes him appear to be having either some kind of arithmetic awakening or a mental epiphany regarding the importance of Hermann in his life, but he is not having any such revelation, not either of those revelations, actually, because, first, he'd understood Hermann’s math, mostly, before the drift—really, if he hadn’t, what had all those doctorate degrees been, other than something to repetitively do until he got old enough to apply for grant funding with a straight face, like the cross-dimensional intellectual baller that he, for sure, definitely was and is—second, he's pretty sure that he understood Hermann himself, sort of, from about the midway point of their joint-appointment-to-the-apocalypse, but, presuming both those statements he's made are givens, why is he staring at the man's spread of chalk now?
+He's still staring at Hermann’s wall of math, and he's a little bit, but only a little bit, resentful of the fact that staring at it like this makes him appear to be having either some kind of arithmetic awakening or a mental epiphany regarding the importance of Hermann in his life, but he’s NOT having any such revelation, not either of those revelations actually, because, first, he'd understood Hermann’s math, mostly, before the Drift—if he hadn’t, what had all those doctorate degrees been, other than something to repetitively do until he got old enough to apply for grant funding with a straight face, like the cross-disciplinary cross-dimensional intellectual baller that he, for sure, definitely was and is—second, he's pretty sure he understood Hermann himself, sort of, from about the midway point of their joint-appointment-to-the-apocalypse, but, presuming both those statements are givens, why is he staring at the man's spread of chalk now?

 Because he'd come here for alcohol.
 He's pretty sure about that.